sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-drills.md

 <!-- starts at 9:35 -->

-We'll divide into working groups of three people to look at six different parts of the code. **We do not expect you to implement all the changes you suggest.**
+We'll divide into working groups of three people to look at six different parts of the code. **We do not expect you to implement all the changes you suggest**, but you should work with your team to plan how you would implement them and start if feasible.

 VIEW FUNDAMENTALS
 SERVER AND DATABASE FUNDAMENTALS